eawuku/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 In this lab I created Active Directory home lab environment using oracle Virtual Box.
-Configuring and runing this lab helped me develope an understanding of how active directory and windows works.
+Configuring and runing this lab helped me develop an understanding of how Active Directory and Windows works.
 <br />